-We have established a brand licensing business, and our exclusive brand licensee for mobile phones and tablets, HMD Global, has already launched new Nokia branded feature phones and smartphones.
+Our Brand Partnerships business works with our exclusive licensee for the Nokia brand for phones and tablets, HMD Global, which has launched six new Android smartphones and five new feature phones during 2017.

-Nokia Technologies continues to grow its successful patent licensing business, which drives most of its revenue today, giving us the ability to invest in our new businesses in a disciplined, venture capital-like manner.
+Our Patent Business continues to grow its successful patent licensing and monetization activities, which drive most of Nokia Technologies' net sales today, giving us the ability to invest in our new businesses in a disciplined, venture capital-like manner.